thottiamrp/modernweb-2019dec9/Demos/Chapter01-MWA_Node/NodeServer/README.md

-# Demo of Executing JavaScript outside of the browser
+# Demo of Starting a server using Node

 ## Objectives:
-* Opening terminal/prompt at this directory level
-* Execute a simple JavaScript program
 * Start and stop a server

 ## Steps: